Cabin Facilities

 - 4 bunk twins (2 sets)

-- Original open stone fireplace
+- Original open stone chimney

 - 2 bathrooms with shower